 - Empire’s Twin: U.S. Anti-Imperialism from the Founding Era to the Age of Terrorism, co-edited with Ian Tyrrell (2015).

-- The Monroe Doctrine: Empire and Nation in Nineteenth-Century America (Hill and Wang, 2011).
+- The Monroe Doctrine: Empire and Nation in Nineteenth-Century America (2011).

 - The Global Lincoln, co-edited with Richard Carwardine (2011).

 - Debtor Diplomacy: Finance and American Foreign Relations in the Civil War Era, 1837-1873 (2005).